Diamondprox: Formation of Gambit Gaming

 Four days later, on 14 January, it was announced that Gambit Gaming had acquired Diamondprox and the rest of the former M5 roster.

 Marking their first appearance in an offline event as Gambit Gaming, in late January 2013, the Russian team would compete in IEM Season VII - Global Challenge Katowice as one of the eight qualified teams.
 Gambit Gaming would go 1–2 in the group stage, winning against MYM, while losing to Curse Gaming EU as well as Azubu Blaze.
 Because of this, the round robin had a tie of MYM, Gambit, and Curse Gaming EU, who all went 1–2.
 A time coefficient was used to break the tie though, giving Gambit Gaming a spot in the semifinals.
 Diamond would help to defeat Azubu Frost as the underdogs 2–0, then go on to take first place by knocking out Frost's brother team, Azubu Blaze who they had lost to in the group stage.
 Gambit Gaming takes home US$15,000 (≈11,609 Euros) as well as a direct seed into IEM World Championship.

 Season 3

 Spring EU LCS

-Having qualified as Moscow Five, Diamond and company would compete in the Riot's new professional league for Season 3, the European Season 3 League of Legends Championship Series.
-Gambit would be a highly respected threat throughout the 10-week Spring league, being one of the most feared to play.
-Diamond played a pivotal role for the team in the jungle, with his constant pressuring to help snowball his team's lanes.
-They would complete the European Spring LCS Split 2nd place, with a record of 21–7.
-This ensured their LCS spot for the summer split portion of the league.
-They would then take second place in the Season 3 EU Spring Playoffs, losing 2–3 to Fnatic.
+Competing as Gambit Gaming after qualifying as Moscow Five, the roster participated in the inaugural Season 3 European League of Legends Championship Series (LCS).
+The team finished the 10-week Spring Split in second place with a 21–7 record, securing their position for the following Summer Split.
+In the subsequent Spring Playoffs, the team placed second after a 2–3 defeat against Fnatic.